-As with all my most used applications, I eventually create BetterTouchTool finger gestures to trigger shortcuts while my hand is on my trackpad.
-The video below shows I BetterTouchTool to trigger ClickUp shortcuts.
+As with all my most used applications, I eventually created BetterTouchTool finger gestures to trigger shortcuts while my hand is on my trackpad.
+The video below shows how I use BetterTouchTool to trigger ClickUp shortcuts.

 What challenges do you face with your current task manager?
 Click the blue triangle if your task manager has the feature, and red if it doesn't.

 Have to use additional application(s) to manage projects and tasks.